Abarim Publications' online Biblical Hebrew Dictionary

 The verb סלה (sala II) is clearly related to the verb סלא (sala'), and used only once as well, in the same context.
 As Job contemplates from where wisdom might be obtained, he observes that wisdom does not compare to the gold of Ophir (NAS, KJV, JSP, ASV, Young: cannot be valued in; NIV: cannot be bought with; Darby: is not set in the balance with).

 The root verb סלל (salal I) means to cast up, lift up or exalt.
 It appears to be related to (or even denominative of) the Akkadian word for highway, and in the Bible it's predominantly used to describe the constructing of a highway, but this mostly in a figurative or even proverbial sense.

-The prophet Isaiah compares Jerusalem to a bride and tells her to build up a highway for her Groom (Isaiah 57:14, Isaiah 62:10).
-Through Jeremiah the Lord laments that His people have left His highway and are now blundering about on the byways of idols (Jeremiah 18:15, also see Proverbs 15:19).
-In Job 19:12, Job complains to Bildad that God's troops have build up a road against him and camp around his tent.
+The prophet Isaiah compares Jerusalem to a bride and tells her to build up a highway for her Groom (Isaiah 57:14, 62:10).
+Through Jeremiah the Lord laments that his people have left his highway and are now blundering about on the byways of idols (Jeremiah 18:15, also see Proverbs 15:19).
+And Job complains to Bildad that God's troops have built up a road against him and camp around his tent (Job 19:12).
 Later he describes how the young men built up against him their ways of destruction and break up his path (Job 30:12-13).

 Jeremiah uses this verb without referring to a way or road, and invites an undefined army to pile up Babylon like heaps.

 The verb is also used to describe the lifting up of a song to God (Psalm 68:4), the exalting effect wisdom has on those who value her (Proverbs 4:8), and the self-exalting of Pharaoh against Israel (Exodus 9:17).